justin-lu054/DiscordMultiBot/README.md

 2. Open cmd and run ```pip install discord.py``` and ```pip install sqlite3```

 3. Add your discord bot token and your discord server token to the .env file.
-Specify the .env filepath
+Specify the .env filepath if load_dotenv() fails.

 4. Add your channel ID to cogs/messagesearch.py